radrich/richarmstrong.net/_posts/2023-10-08-take-a-small-step.md

   - /posts/ugly-sketchbooks
 ---

-{% include img.html img="img/take-a-small-step/banner.jpg" %}
+{% include img.liquid img="img/take-a-small-step/banner.jpg" %}

 I often have a seed of an idea.
 It inspires me.
 I’m excited.
 So I think about it—a lot.
 I spend more time thinking about it than working on it.
 I don’t play with it.
 I don’t explore it.
 In fact, I hardly *do* anything at all.
 I think about it—a lot.
 Of how it could be more—bigger, better, awesome-er.
 I make it such a big thing that it becomes impossible to start.
 Because when I start it won’t be like what I see in my mind.
 When I start it will be wrong.
 When I start it will suck.
 When I start I won’t be anywhere near completing it, or achieving what I saw in my mind.
 When I start it may lead to something different and unexpected.
 When I start people will judge me.
 When I start I will judge myself.
 When I start I’ll need to commit.
 When I start I’ll need to say no to other things.
 When I start, this will be my thing.
 How will it fit into what I’m currently doing?
 How will it fit into my brand?
 My strategy?
 What will people think?
 Will I have time for it?
 What if it gets really big?